Goodwood - Millswood

 The level of general health in Goodwood - Millswood is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Goodwood-Millswood exhibits superior health outcomes for both younger and older age groups, with low prevalence of common health conditions.
-Approximately 64% of its total population (11,711 people) has private health cover, higher than Greater Adelaide's 67.1%, and the national average of 55.3%.
-Mental health issues and arthritis are the most prevalent conditions, affecting 8.1% and 7.0% of residents respectively.
+Goodwood-Millswood shows superior health outcomes with both youth and elderly experiencing low prevalence of common conditions.
+Approximately 64% of its total population (11,687 people) have private health cover, compared to Greater Adelaide's 67.1%, and the national average of 55.3%.
+Mental health issues affect 8.1% and arthritis impacts 7.0% of residents.

-71.2% of residents claim to be free from medical ailments, compared to Greater Adelaide's 69.9%.
-The area has a lower proportion of seniors aged 65 and over at 21.2% (3,896 people), compared to Greater Adelaide's 22.6%.
-Health outcomes among seniors are notably strong, outperforming the general population in health metrics.
+71.2% claim no medical ailments, slightly higher than Greater Adelaide's 69.9%.
+The area has 21.2% seniors aged 65 and over (3,889 people), lower than Greater Adelaide's 22.6%.
+Seniors' health outcomes are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health